Industrial IoT: The Inconvenient Truth

 Cassia Networks: Innovation and Experience Matter

 Cassia Networks has already faced this challenging landscape with several smart industrial equipment manufacturers and industrial IoT solution providers.
-As a result, they are the current competitors pulling ahead, providing various industrial IoT solutions, including: integrated Machine Health, IoT uptime, predicative maintenance, and asset tracking solutions for companies in a variety of industrial IoT sectors.
+As a result, they are the current competitors pulling ahead, providing various industrial IoT solutions, including integrated Machine Health, IoT uptime, predictive maintenance, and asset tracking solutions for companies in a variety of industrial IoT sectors.

 Recent and ongoing innovations in the Bluetooth connectivity standard have many fundamental advantages over other options, that result in cost savings in existing markets, and access to completely new industrial IoT markets.
 The reasons is, as a wireless standard Bluetooth eases deployment, adds flexibility, and dramatically reduces installation costs versus wired and other wireless alternatives.
 For example, compared to a cellular LPWAN option, Bluetooth uses existing infrastructure (instead of monthly data fees), is a very low cost worldwide standard (cellular varies by country) and is currently available worldwide in many billions of devices.
 Extremely low power needs also mean Bluetooth low energy sensors last for years.